mcarter-00/Rats-in-the-Restaurants/README.md

 - Languages: Python 3.7
 - Machine Learning Libraries: SciKitLearn

+4) Communication
+- Team 5 is meeting 3-4 times a week to discuss and work on the project
+    - Square Role: Esther
+    - Triangle Role: Maria
+    - Circle Role: Julie
+    - X Role: Daniela
+- Primarily use Zoom, Slack, MIRO (to keep on track), and GitHub

 ## ETL
 1) Extract
 - Extracted datasets(inspections, violations, and health community) as CSV from Los Angeles County Open Source